 Professor Webster has also been awarded a place on the Victorian Women’s Honour Roll, is a board member of Astronomy Australia Limited and an honorary fellow of the Astronomical Society of Australia.

 BA (Hons) PGCertEd MTheol (Hons) CertApplLing AdvDipMin PhD

 Sunny Chen is the current Vice President of the Wesley College Council, and was appointed in April 2014.
-He is the Chaplaincy Coordinator at the University of Melbourne, and a lecturer and an honorary researcher at the University of Divinity.
+He is a Presbytery Minister of the Uniting Church, overseeing approximately 70 church congregations, and a lecturer and an honorary researcher at the University of Divinity.

-Passionate about education, he currently chairs the Uniting Church’s Ministerial Education Board, which oversees the theological college of the Uniting Church, Synod of Victoria and Tasmania.
+Passionate about education, he currently chairs the Synod’s Ministerial Education Board, which oversees the Uniting Church’s theological college.
 Sunny was originally a secondary school teacher in Hong Kong before completing his theological studies in the United States.
-As a Uniting Church Minister, he ministers to youth and tertiary students.
-Sunny is acquainted with a number of Old Wesley Collegians through his connection with Queen’s College at the University of Melbourne, where he is currently a council member and a former college chaplain.
+Sunny is acquainted with a number of Old Wesley Collegians through his connection with Queen’s College at The University of Melbourne, where he is a former college chaplain and council member.
 Sunny serves on the Strategy Committee, the Remuneration Committee and the Ethics and Governance Committee.